webguru103/smooch-docs/source/includes/rest/_inside.md

 <api>`POST /v1/apps/{appId}/integrations`</api>

-The create integration API currently allows you to provision apps with four channels: _Facebook Messenger_, _Twilio_, _Telegram_, _LINE_, _WeChat_, and _Email_.
+The Create Integration endpoint currently allows you to provision apps with four channels: _Facebook Messenger_, _Twilio_, _Telegram_, _LINE_, _WeChat_, and _Email_.
 See the sections below for channel specific instructions.

 ## Facebook Messenger